juliekitty/project_kidplanner/README.md

 - A game, only if the kid won enough points

 2.06.21
-- Internationalization in French done, language chosen in the device settings is used.
+- Internationalization in French done, language chosen in the device settings is used (use of easy_localization library https://pub.dev/packages/easy_localization)
 - null safety migration

+1.10.21
+- Add a parental gate before accessing profile page
 - Add the possibility to create and edit routines and steps (ongoing)

 Roadmap/Todolist: